Mokesh-Baskar/100DaysofPython/README.md

 # Day19
   Spirography,hisrt painting and turtle race

+# Day20
+  Basic working of a snake game

+# Day21
+  Collision mechanism and scoring of snake game

 P.S.
 I built this repo as part of my learning journey, drawing some inspiration from Angela Yu's Python course.